 Getting to Tembelin was the most adventurous part of our journey.
 The roads on Nusa Penida can be a bit confusing, so we stopped at one point to ask for help.
 A friendly local pointed us in the right direction but warned us to be very careful along the path.

 The path was insane.
 On one side was a big rock wall, the other; a cliff edge dropping into a deep canyon below.
 Oh, and the path itself is about as wide a sidewalk.
+Getting to Tembelin was probaby one of the scariest things to do in Nusa Penida.
+I was slightly terrified yet somehow we made it (both up and down) without any incidents, and it was worth it.

 At the end of the slippery path of death are a couple dozen stairs down to a fresh water pool, perfect for swimming, and a hidden Hindu temple.
 According to local myth, the area is believed to be inhabited by demons.
+However the only mischief we found were a few local boys intent on cannonballing us.

 * There is a small entrance fee to visit Tembelin